 - Selling to the Federal Government

 The world’s leading buyer of goods, services and materials is the United States federal government, by means of purchases totaling more than four hundred and twenty five billion dollars annually.
-These activities are a viable alternative to new business startup grants.
+These activities are a viable alternative to new start up grants for business.
 The federal government encourages small and large businesses alike to bid on contracts for a lot of these needs.
 Federal agencies are required by law to establish contracting objectives, with at least twenty percent of all government buying targeted to small business owners.
 Selling to the federal government can provide significant business startup funding and the process is not nearly as complicated as you may have been led to believe.

 - Selling to the State and Local Government

-The most overlooked form of startup grants to help your business evolve is in your back yard: Literally.
+The most overlooked form of grants to start a business to help your business evolve is in your back yard: Literally.
 Your state and local government purchases millions of dollars of services every year and this can be a very viable alternative to business startup grants.
 Are you willing to be flexible in your offerings?
 Can you offer a service or a product to your community which fills a need, no matter how small?
 Is your local community in the midst of a downtown revitalization effort?
-Answer these questions and you may very well find the business startups funding you need to grow and evolve your business.
+Answer these questions and you may very well find the start up grants for business funding you need to grow and evolve your business.

 - Private and Corporate Business startup Grants for Women